amcmullen9291/Animations.CSS/README.md

 #Animations

-This repo is for practice purposes only!
-It is being used to learn the fundamentals of CSS styling.
+This repo is for practice purposes only. it shows some CSS effects, and animations.